juliandm/Preview/README.md

 # Datatypes
-## 1. Class
+## 1. Class / Topic
-* Contains the shape of theory constructed with a combination of other Classes with functions, Conjunctions and AttributePairs which are equal among Topics.
+* Contains the shape of theory constructed with a combination of
-* Attributes, whose values change among Topics can be also specified as a skeleton for the comparison within the group
+* Descriptors, whose values change among Topics can be also specified
 * Classes have to inherit from another Class
-### Structure
-* Attributes (Everything that is compareable)
-* Definition: Combination of the following
-  * Functions
-  * AttributePair
-  * Conjunction
-  * Classes
-### Examples
-* Make or buy decision ( Individual theoretical Action > Decision)
+* Most Outermost Classes, which are not inherited by another Class are called Topics.
+They are the most practical while Classes which are high up the Hierarchy are the most abstract.
 *
-## 2. Topic
-The main entity to store information around a topic.
 ### Structure

-* Theory
-  * Sum Up
-    * Definiton (Text generated from attributes, functions, parent Topics, Partitions)
-    * Categories
-      * History
-      * Criticism
-    * Is & Why Attributes/Functions
-    *
-  * Parent Classes (from which classes does it inherit)
-  * Key Words (Words which are in the Definition and are not a Function or Parent Class)
-  * Attributes (what attributes define the topics)
+* Attributes (what descriptors define the topics)
-    * Normal Attribute
-    * Copied Attribute from Class
+    * Skeleton Attribute: Copied from Parent Class
-    * Copied Attribute from Element
-    * Special Attribute (optional)
-      * Why Attribute
-  * Functions (What is the connection with other Topics?)
+    * Extended Attribute: differentiates this Class from the parent
+        * ProCon Attributes: At the end of a chain and/or equipped with positivity Scale
+        * Element Attribute: Value is a List of Partitions, Descriptor is the Name of the Partioning
-    * Normal Function (If this is Leaf Child)
+        * Normal Attribute: Describes a characteristic of this Class, which is not linked with another Class or Attribute
-    * Copied Function from Class
-    * Copied Function from Element (functions from children get also displayed here)
-    * Special Function (optional)
-      * Why Function
-      * Pendant (x to y like a to b)
-      * Opposite (to x in )
-  * Partitions: (Array of unique Attributes who partition the Topic in different ways and has Topics as Values, default Name is elements)
-    * Attribute (Elements || other categorization)
-      * AttributeValue (Topic)
-      * ...
-    * ...
-* Practice
-  * Examples
-    * Example == Object of Instance
+* Group: Defines the name of the Group, in case it is not a Topic
+### Derived Data (external)
+* Visualization out of Combinations (Every Combination that includes this Class)
-* Other Attributes
+* Definition
-## 3. Group
-Groups Similar Topics together, which share at least one Attribute.
-A Group is automatically created for every Class.

 ### Examples
+* Topic: Make or buy decision, Parents: theoretical Action > Decision
-* MERN Stack
+* Topic: MERN Stack
-* Webframeworks (created from Class Webframework)
+* Class: Webframework, Group: Webframeworks

-## 4. Function
+## 2. Function
-Connects Classes with each other
+Describes the kind of relation between two Classes or Attributes

 ### Structure
-* Input: Class
+* functionName: String
-* Output: Class
+* forwardText: String
-* combination: Conjunction + Function
-* inverse: Function
+* backwardText: String

 ### Types